 Riders can also boost their pay packets further by being the first across the highest point of the race.
-In 2021, the Souvenir Henri Desgrange was awarded to the first rider at the top of the 2,408m port d’Envalira on stage 15.
-That added €5,000 to the kitty of Nairo Quintana this year.
+In 2021, the Souvenir Henri Desgrange was awarded to the first rider at the top of the 2,408m Port d’Envalira on stage 15.
+That added €5,000 to the kitty of Nairo Quintana last year.

-The Souvenir Jacques Goddet (€5,000) is offered to the first rider to reach the top of the Col du Tourmalet.
+The Souvenir Jacques Goddet (€5,000) is given to the first rider to reach the top of the Col du Tourmalet.
 The prize went to Pierre Latour in 2021.